Bixal/drupal-govcon-2025/src/content/docs/guides/03-tech-stack.md

 #### Frameworks

+- **HTML5**: Consider this web native method if you are looking for minimal dependencies and simplicity.
 - **JS libraries**: Consider frameworks like React, Vue, or Angular that can enhance your design system’s functionality and maintainability.
-- **Web Components**: Consider if web components are necessary for creating highly reusable and encapsulated elements.
+- **Web Components**: Consider if web components provide a most agnostic soltution for creating highly reusable and encapsulated elements.

 #### Testing

-Implementing robust testing strategies is essential.
+Ensure robust testing to maintain quality and reliability.

-- **Unit Testing**: Verify the functionality of individual components.
+- **Unit Testing**: Verify the functionality of individual components using a tool such a React Testing Library or Jest.
-- **End-to-End Testing**: Ensure the system works as a whole.
+- **End-to-End Testing**: Ensure the system works as a whole using a tool such as Cypress.
-- **Accessibility (a11y)**: Ensure compliance with accessibility standards.
+- **Accessibility (a11y)**: Ensure compliance with accessibility standards using a tool such as sA11y.
-- **Visual Regression**: Maintain consistency in visual presentation with automated testing.
+- **Visual Regression**: Maintain consistency in visual presentation with automated testing using a tool such as Chromatic.

 #### Tokens

-Also crucial for developers, ensuring that frontend development adheres to the design language.
+Ensure that frontend development adheres to the design language using methods such as Sass variables or CSS custom properties.

 ### Documentation